TrentBrick/RewardConditionedUDRL/README.md

 This is an open source library that seeks to replicate the results from the papers: [Reward Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf) and [Training Agents using Upside-Down Reinforcement Learning](https://arxiv.org/abs/1912.02877) neither of which shared their implementations.

+## State of the Code Base:

 This code base works for LunarLander in that the agent will learn to achieve a high score.
-However, performance is not as high as that documented in the original papers, this is especially the case for [Reward Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf).
+However, performance is not as high as that documented in the original papers, this is especially the case for [Reward Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf) (RCP).
 Even after correspondence with the authors (which was limited and slow) I have been unable to identify the bug or discrepancy in my code leading to such different performance.

+I am hoping by open-sourcing this code base, the RL community will be able to improve upon it and collectively succeed in replicating these papers.
+Right now, if I had to guess, the problem is either a fundamental bug I have completely missed, or more likely some small but crucial implementation detail like a form of normalization or a certain hyperparameter setting eg the Beta value used in RCP.
+In [Training Agents using Upside-Down Reinforcement Learning](https://arxiv.org/abs/1912.02877) a list of hyperparameters tried is given but the best hyperparameters found never are!!!
+I used Ray Tune to search over all of the same hyperparameters but the results were too seed dependent to infer which were superior.
+In [Reward Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf) none of the implementation details searched over or used are provided.

+## Other Implementations:

-There are a few other implementations of Upside Down Reinforcement Learning (UDRL) online already but these implementations either do not work or are very seed sensitive.
-This code base is not only more robust and performant across seeds but is also the first implementation of Reward Conditioned Policies.
+There are a few other implementations of Upside Down Reinforcement Learning (UDRL) online already but these implementations either do not work or are very seed sensitive (see issues I have raised such as: [here](https://github.com/jscriptcoder/Upside-Down-Reinforcement-Learning/issues/1) and [here](https://github.com/BY571/Upside-Down-Reinforcement-Learning/issues/4#event-3624848392)).
+This code base is not only more robust and performant across seeds but is also the first implementation of Reward Conditioned Policies with both implmentations unified in a single code base (you can mix and match components of each).

-All experiments can be run on your local computer between five and ten hours of runtime depending on settings.
-Parallel processing is implemented to be able to run multple seeds at the same time.
-Because of Pytorch Lightning and Ray Tune implmementation, scaling up to more CPUs and GPUs is easy.

 ## Relevant Scripts:

+All experiments can be run on your local computer using CPUs for between five and ten hours of runtime depending on settings.
+Parallel processing is implemented to be able to run multple seeds at the same time but only where each seed uses one CPU.
+However, because of Pytorch Lightning and the Ray Tune implmementation, scaling up to more CPUs and GPUs is easy.

 * `train.py` - has almost all of the relevant configuration settings for the code.
 Also starts either ray tune (for hyperparam optimization) or a single model (for debugging).
 Able to switch between different model and learning types in a modular fashion
 * `bash_train.sh` - uses GNU parallel to run multiple seeds of a model